-- USB connections to iPods are sometimes referred to as "1-wire" connections. - When you connect to an iPod through a USB device you must also launch a USB audio driver for the iPod.
+- USB connections to iPods are sometimes referred to as "1-wire" connections. - To support USB transport connections to iPods, you need the following patch: deva-ctrl-ipod.so sound driver for iPod digital audio devices (Patch ID 1154). - When you connect to an iPod through a USB device you must also launch a USB audio driver for the iPod.